Donor Profile Cyrus Tang and Michael Tang

 “The Tang Institute has been successful in fostering dialogue and exchange between the United States and China on issues such as economic development, labor and trade, and direct foreign investment,” Cyrus Tang said.
 “Our family feels that the new endowed chair will enable effective discussions on education and health care in order to help address China's long-term growth needs.”

-Cyrus Tang is the CEO and chairman of Tang Industries, an international manufacturing and distribution company based in Las Vegas.
-Michael Tang is vice chairman of Tang Industries and CEO of National Material L.P.
-They are both longtime RAND supporters.
+Michael Tang is vice chairman of Tang Industries, an international manufacturing and distribution company based in Las Vegas.
+Cyrus Tang was the CEO and chairman of Tang Industries until he passed away on June 23, 2018.
+Learn more about his life »

 The RAND Center for Asia Pacific Policy is a multidisciplinary research center that provides decisionmakers and the public with rigorous and objective research on critical policy challenges facing Asia and U.S.–Asia relations.